spinnaker/spinnaker.github.io/guides/developer/plugin-creators.md

 ```

 **SimpleStage Output**
 Output is what can be used later in other stages.
-In this case the output will contain the actual number of seconds waited for the stage.
+In this case, the output contains the actual number of seconds the stage waits.

 ```
 @Data
 class Output {